 People make a distinction between sure and unsure probabilistic judgments.
-For example, everyone would agree that a typical coin has a 50% chance of turning up heads, while most people would hesitate to assign a definite probability to a coin produced in a gambler's basement.
-For that reason we sometimes feel more comfortable assigning a range rather than a point estimate of uncertainty, thus expressing our ignorance, doubt, or lack of confidence in the judgment required.
-We may say, for example, that the probability of the coin turning up heads lies somewhere between 60% and 40%, having no idea whether or how the coin was biased.
+For example, everyone would agree that a typical coin has a 50% chance of turning up head, while most people would hesitate to assign a definite probability to a coin produced in a gambler's basement.
+For that reason we sometimes feel more comfortable assigning a range, rather than a point estimate of uncertainty, thus expressing our ignorance, doubt or lack of confidence in the judgment required.
+We may say, for example, that the probability of the coin turning up head lies somewhere between 60% and 40%, having no idea whether or how the coin was biased.

-The apparent failure of individual probabilistic expressions to distinguish between uncertainty and ignorance, certainty and confidence, have swayed researchers to seek alternative formalisms, where confidence measures are provided explicit notation (Shafer [1]).
-In a recent paper (Pearl [2]), I have attempted to demonstrate how the causal networks formulation of probabilities facilitates the representation of confidence measures as an integral part of one's
+The apparent failure of individual probabilistic expressions to distinguish between uncertainty and ignorance, certainty and confidence, have swayed researchers to seek alternative formalisms, where confidence measures are provided explicit notation (Shafer, 1976).
+In a recent paper [Pearl, 1987] I have attempted to demonstrate, how the causal networks formulation of probabilities facilitates the representation of confidence measures as an integral part of one's knowledge system, requiring no specialized notation nor the use of higher-order probabilities, [Kyburg, 1988].